zrqiao/torch-gauge/README.md

 manipulating relational data, which enables compact and highly customizable implementation of geometric learning models.

-As an illustration, check out our implementation of [SchNet](https://arxiv.org/abs/1706.08566) 's interaction module in just 20 lines of code:
+As an illustration, [SchNet](https://arxiv.org/abs/1706.08566) 's interaction module can be concisely implemented:
 ```python
 import torch
 from torch.nn import Linear, Parameter